isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>A) Immigration Clearance</b></i>

 You must present yourself for immigration clearance at a point of entry into Singapore.
 You must satisfy the basic entry requirements before you can be considered for entry.
 The period of stay granted wil be shown on the visit pass endorsement given on your passport.
 Please note that from <b><u>10 Oct 2021</u></b>, all foreign visitors arriving in Singapore <b><u>via air</u></b> will be notified digitally of their Visit Pass (e-Pass) through email.
 There will not be any physical endorsement on your passport.
 The e-Pass notification will indicate the period of stay granted and last day of stay allowed.
-Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass.
-Click <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints">here</a> for more information about the e-Pass.
+Please ensure that you provide a valid email address when submitting the SG Arrival Card to ensure that you receive the e-Pass. <a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">Click here</a> for more information about the e-Pass.

 As part of immigration clearance, travellers will be asked for their PDT report showing a negative COVID-19 result.
 Failing which, they may be turned away, and/or have their entry/re-entry or work-related permits and passes cancelled.

 &#9744;  <i><b>B) COVID-19 Tests</b></i>

-Take an on-arrival [COVID-19 Polymerase Chain Reaction](/health/covid19-tests/pcrtest#price) test.
-If you did not [pay for the test before arrival](/health/covid19-tests/pcrtest#price), you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.
+Take an on-arrival <a href="/health/covid19-tests/pcrtest#price" target="_blank">COVID-19 Polymerase Chain Reaction test</a>.
+If you did not <a href="/health/covid19-tests/pcrtest#price" target="_blank">pay for the test before arrival</a>, you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>